maxgio92/notes/content/notes/program-execution-environment.md

 In this first episode, we'll establish the foundation by exploring the program execution environment.
 We'll dig into how the CPU executes a program and keeps track of the execution flow.
 Finally, we'll discover how this tracking data is stored and becomes the key to unlocking the profiling primitives.

-So, buckle up and get ready to explore the fascinating world of program profiling!
-This series will equip you with the knowledge to not only understand how programs run but also how to optimize them for peak performance.

 ## Introduction

 We know that the CPU executes the programs and that the program's binary instructions are stored in a volatile memory which is the random access memory.